Kerry Blue Terrier

 The Kerry Blue Terrier (also known as the Irish Blue Terrier) (An Brocaire Gorm) is a breed of dog.
-Originally bred to control vermin including rats, rabbits, badgers, foxes, otters and hares, over time the Kerry became a general working dog used for a variety of jobs including herding cattle and sheep, and as a guard dog.
-Today the Kerry has spread around the world as a companion and working dog.
+Originally bred to control vermin including rats, rabbits, badgers, ferrets, foxes, otters, hares, deer, and even wolves, over time the Kerry became a general working dog used for a variety of jobs including herding cattle and sheep.
 Despite a Kerry Blue winning Crufts (the most prestigious UK dog show) in 2000, it remains an "unfashionable" breed, and is distinctly uncommon; however, it is not as threatened as some of the other terrier breeds such as the Skye Terrier, Sealyham Terrier, and Dandie Dinmont Terrier.

 Description

 Appearance

 Some characteristics of the Kerry Blue Terrier include a long head, flat skull, deep chest, and a soft wavy-to-curly coat that comes in several shades of "blue", the general term outside this breed being progressive grey.
 Puppies are born black; the blue appears gradually as the puppy grows older, usually up to 2 years of age.
 The male Kerry Blue is usually 46–48 cm tall at the withers and weighs 12–15 kg, while the female is usually 44–46 cm and 10–13 kg.